Everything for a life in balance

 A lifelong process of mindfulness

 Cancer prevention is not a one-off decision, but an ongoing task.
 Our lives are precious and how we deal with them is in our own hands.
-Those who engage in prevention early on and adapt their lifestyle have the opportunity to benefit from a healthy life in the long term.
+Those who engage in prevention at an early stage and adapt their lifestyle have the opportunity to benefit from a healthy life in the long term.

 "Health is not everything, but without health everything is nothing." - Arthur Schopenhauer